Gut Microbiota for Health Conference Update 2019 – Post Series 2

 When I say casual supplementation – I mean the casual taking of vitamins, minerals, pills, and potions that are sold to use over the counter.
-My motto is always food first medication second, and that we can get all our nutrition from food EXCEPT vitamin D (in Canada, anyway), in certain disease states (ie. osteopenia), and in certain times in our lives (ie. pregnancy).
+My motto is always food first medication second.
+We can get all our nutrition from food.
+EXCEPT vitamin D (in Canada, anyway), in certain disease states (ie. osteopenia), and in certain times in our lives (ie. pregnancy).

 Every day I get asked ‘what supplements should I take’.

-Generally, I take a close look at how a person eats, if they have any signs or symptoms of deficiency, their medical & laboratory history, and what’s going on in their lives.
-And I can say, for the average person, my recommendation usually comes in the form of food, and vitamin D being the only supplement we can’t get enough of in Canada.
+Generally, I take a close look at how a person eats.
+If they have any signs or symptoms of deficiency, their medical & laboratory history, and what’s going on in their lives.
+And I can say, for the average person, my recommendation usually comes in the form of food.
+Vitamin D being the only supplement we can’t get enough of in Canada.